 1. In OAR 340-244-9040(2), the proposed rule text does not identify the metal that the text refers to.
 The rule text should refer to chromium VI, and DEQ proposes to revise the text to refer to chromium VI, as follows:

-”…annual acceptable source impact level of 0.08 nanograms per cubic meter and a daily acceptable source impact level of 36 nanograms per cubic meter.”
+”…annual acceptable source impact level of 0.08 nanograms per cubic meter of chromium VI and a daily acceptable source impact level of 36 nanograms per cubic meter of chromium VI.”

 2. In two places in the proposed rules, the rules specify where source impacts must be determined when dispersion modeling is performed.
 However, DEQ was not consistent and specified two locations in different parts of the rules, as follows: